 The Minimum Spend

 I’ve been using an Amazon Visa card for years with the YNAB business.
-I even wrote a post a while back about all of the ways I wasted the points we had acquired on outfitting the family’s 72-hour kits.

 About a year ago, I switched just our ad spending over to a Fidelity 2% cashback card, because I felt like I wasn’t treating the points the same as I would cash.
 I wasn’t budgeting them.
 I wasn’t prioritizing them.
 I was wasting them.
 And that’s been working just fine.